steingartlab/biologic/README.md

 ### 1. Data Automation

 We cycle a lot of cells.
 Like, a lot.
 As such, we have a lot of data.
-Time is a valuable commodity and we'd rather spend our time gaining insights from our experiments, rather than spending it manually uploading to our server ([drops](https://github.com/dansteingart/drops)).
+Time is a valuable commodity and we'd rather spend our time gaining insights from our experiments, than spending it manually uploading to our server ([drops](https://github.com/dansteingart/drops)).

 Sometimes the OEM doesn't provide an SDK/API, in which case we must resort to scrapers.
 BioLogic _does_ provide one.
 They even provide a suite of minimal examples in their [documentation](https://www.biologic.net/support-software/ec-lab-oem-development-package/) to get one started (requires login).